Back to Collection Index

 4.25g/23mm

-This coin, with an obverse prototype of Constantius (DN CONSTANTIVS PF AVG), has a Lyon mintmark (LG readable in ex.).
+This coin, with an obverse prototype of Constantius II (DN CONSTANTIVS PF AVG), has a Lyon mintmark (LG readable in ex.).
 This mintmark and reverse type (‘Emperor spearing horseman’) exists for Lyon with A in left field, but only with a matching A behind the bust of the obverse.
 Another ‘hybrid’ imitation.

 Another two Constantius II imitations of Lugdunum prototypes.
 Both are of significantly different styles.